sergoh/devlo-blog/content/tutorials/serverless-environments.md

           method: get
 ```

-If you haven't deployed a function with Serverless yet, I'd recommend taking a few minutes and deploying their boilerplate function [here](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).
+If you haven't deployed a function with Serverless yet, I'd recommend taking a few minutes to deploy their boilerplate function [here](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).

 ## **Building Environments in Serverless**